Redesigning process modeling for efficiency and adoption ⸺

 Results and Next Steps ⸺

-Next Steps: To ensure continuous improvement, we’ve launched an in-product survey to collect real-time customer feedback and are integrating analytics into the product to monitor usage patterns and identify new opportunities for enhancement.
-Upcoming releases will include incremental updates based on user insights, further refining the product to align with evolving needs.
+Next Steps: To ensure continuous improvement, we launched an in-product survey to capture real-time customer feedback and integrated analytics to track usage patterns and uncover opportunities.
+Upcoming releases will deliver incremental updates based on these insights, further refining the product to align with evolving customer needs.

 The new interface.